cgoettel/recipes/appetizers/cheeseball.md

 - &frac14; C+ bacon pieces (optional)
 - Chopped pecans

+Yields 3 four inch cheeseballs.

-## Directions
+## Instructions

-- Cream cheese, mayonnaise and seasonings until smooth.
+1. Cream together the cream cheese, mayonnaise and seasonings until smooth.
 Blend in sliced green onions and bacon.
-- Create balls according to desired size.
-Place on plate and cover with saran wrap.
+1. Form balls of desired size.
+Place on plate and tarp with saran wrap.
 Refrigerate till firm.
-Reshape and roll in chopped pecans.
+Reshape and roll bolls in a bowl of chopped pecans.
-- Yields three good-sized cheeseballs.